dezelin/anonrt/README.md

 ## libanonrt

-A library that will be used as a playground for different anonymous P2P protocols:
+A library that will be used as a playground for different anonymous routing protocols:

 * ALARM: Anonymous Location-Aided Routing in Suspicious MANETs
 * ANAP: Anonymous Authentication Protocol